My Ludum Dare 41 Jam entry, made entirely in 48 hours.

 I attempted to build an RPG system into Unity based on the classic Quest 64 battle system.
 Got surprisingly far considering I had to write a lot of engine code to support it.

 This game is sadly incomplete and will remain unsubmitted.
-Ran into too many issues and did not have the time to make it.
+Ran into too many issues and did not have the time to finish it.

 My Ludum Dare 39 Compo entry, made entirely in 48 hours.